top of page

 mythological simian, ape-, or hominid-like creature that is said to

 inhabit forests, mainly in the Pacific Northwest.
-In North America
+In North American

 folklore, Bigfoot is usually described as a large, hairy, bipedal